This page may be viewed in:

 King County, as a member of LDWG, hired Pacific Pile and Marine as the lead contractor to carry out cleanup construction in the upper reach.

-Construction in the upper reach will take place during the construction season over the next three years, ending in February 2027.
+Construction in the upper reach is taking place during the construction season over three years, ending in February 2027.
 The construction season is typically October through February each year.
 In-water construction activities are restricted to these months to protect certain fish species.

 After the Lower Duwamish upper reach cleanup is complete, construction will continue downstream toward the south end of Harbor Island over the next decade.
 You can read more about the pollutants we will clean up from the river on our About the Contamination page.